One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Related work

 \textbf{Combinatorial reasoning.} GNNs have emerged as a powerful tool for solving combinatorial optimization problems \citep{gnn_co_survey}.
 Their power to leverage the inherent structural information encoded in graph representations of instances has been successfully utilized for solving various combinatorial tasks \citep{joshi, decision_col, hamiltonian_cycles}.
 As a method of our particular interest, ANYCSP \cite{anycsp}, introduced a novel computational graph representation for arbitrary constraint satisfaction problems (CSP), demonstrating state-of-the-art performance on~MAX-CUT, MAX-\textit{k}-SAT and \textit{k}-COL.

-In this work, we identify answering conjunctive queries as a CSP, tailoring the ANYCSP framework to suit the task of deciding the satisfiability of Boolean formulas over incomplete KGs.
-Particularly, we integrate link predictors into our architecture to account for the necessity of inferring relations missing in the observable data.
-We also devise new guidance mechanisms to navigate the~search during the early stages, targeting the large domain size.
-The augmented framework, named \(\anycq\), inherits the extrapolation and~generalization strength of ANYCSP, resulting in an efficient and effective model for query answer classification and retrieval.
+In this work, we cast conjunctive queries as a CSP, tailoring the ANYCSP framework to suit the task of satisfiability of Boolean formulas over incomplete KGs. \(\anycq\) integrates link predictors to infer missing relations and introduces guidance mechanisms for efficient search over large domains.
+Leveraging ANYCSP’s extrapolation and generalization strengths, \(\anycq\) provides an effective solution for query answer classification and retrieval.